 I know you'll think I'm kidding, but I'm not impressed with the bass.
 It does hit low notes but in a discrete manner.
 Adding and removing stuffing doesn't help.
 Tuning the box at 43 Hz pushes up the low-end by about 3 dB, giving a bit more bass.
 As a consequence the low mids lose intensity, ruining everything that makes it pleasant.
 If you think this is acceptable, I can tell you it isn't.
 This must have worked in the the first version of Classix but doesn't in this configuration.
 The tweeter becomes annoying, the speaker turns cold and loses the sense of spatiality.

-The speakers are not medium sized by European standards, don't produce lots of bass but have good imaging and produce a classic warm sound.
+The speakers are not medium sized by European standards, don't generate lots of bass but have good imaging and produce a classic warm sound.
 Tinkering around with various vents and stuffing breaks their equilibrium, making you appreciate the design effort put in by Paul.
 They are not fatiguing and can play all music genre for hours at any volume.
 Their sound has a special aura, if only they would've had more bass...